saswatijena/algorithms_using_javascript/src/DataStructures/DATASTRUCTURES.md

 - Time complexity does not matter in this case as we are touching each node
 - In terms of space complexity if we have a wide tree BFS stores a lot of nodes in memory and takes a lot of space in comparision to DFS.But if the tree is deeper than it is wider DFS would end up taking more memory than BFS.

+### Heaps
+- Heaps are essentially trees which are inverted and has different rules
+- Max Binary heap - parent node is larger than its children.
+Root is the maximum in the heap
+- Min Binary heap - parent node is smaller than its children.
+Root is the miminum in the heap